 After you have said a few words (or potentially many more, if you are recording a podcast), you can press the spacebar on the computer to stop the recording.

-Step Three: Editing w/ Adobe Audition
+Step Four: Editing w/ Adobe Audition

 You can now use Adobe Audition to edit your audio file.
 A tutorial on Adobe Audition, however, is outside the scope of this article.
 Luckily, you don’t even have to use Adobe Audition to edit your file.
 You can just send your audio file to your computer and edit it with software you already have and know how to use (such as Audacity, Reaper, Sound Forge, Ableton, Adobe Audition, or any other software that edits sound).
 In order to do that (or anything else with your recording), follow the next steps.

-Step Four: Rendering/Exporting/Bouncing/etc.
+Step Five: Rendering/Exporting/Bouncing/etc.

 You need to get your audio out of Adobe Audition.
 To do that, click File>Export>File: